Common CX failures you should avoid

-Why you need to make it easy to do business
+Why you need to avoid these common CX failures and make it easy for customers to do business with you

 Almost every company knows and believes that it should be easier for customers to do business with them as it is a critical part of delivering great customer experience.